-Mandarin, spoken by over 1.3 billion people, is considered the lingua franca of mainland China.
+Mandarin, spoken by over 1.4 billion people, is considered the lingua franca of mainland China.
 Putonghua is the official national spoken language.
 However, keep in mind that there are 292 languages spoken in China and numerous ethnic groups that make up the country.
-Therefore, in cities like Beijing and Shanghai it is common for people to speak both their local language and Mandarin.
+Therefore, in cities like Shanghai and Chengdu, it is common for people to speak both their local language and Mandarin.

 In China, Spring Festival (known in the US as Chinese New Year) is the most celebrated holiday of the year.
 Spring Festival is a time of renewal, especially of renewing bonds with family.
 It is often the busiest travel season in China, as many people travel back to their hometowns to visit their parents.
 Before families arrive and food is prepared, people say goodbye to the old year by cleaning thoroughly, getting haircuts and buying new clothes.
 By New Year's Eve all of the food is prepared, and people eat large amounts of dumplings, nian gao, oranges, and fish.
 Spring Festival ends with hanging many traditional red paper lanterns or carrying them through the streets.